Internet Resources - Art

 Browse related subjects: Art, Business, Consumers, Do-It-Yourself, Education, Environment, Geography, History, Performing Arts, Philosophy, Recreation, Religion, Travel

-Founded by filmmakers, IndieFlix is part champion, part curator.
-Inspired by independent filmmakers and the work they produce, IndieFlix created a platform for you to discover the best and quirkiest around.
+InstantFlix: Powered by IndieFlix, founded by filmmakers, is part champion, part curator.
+Inspired by independent filmmakers and the work they produce, InstantFlix created a platform for you to discover the best and quirkiest around.
 Films can be sorted by genre, rating, and length -- try it out and discover something new.
-Note: the films on IndieFlix are unrated; therefore users must be 18 or older.
+Note: the films on InstantFlix are unrated; therefore users must be 18 or older.
 You'll need to create an account using your email address and library card number, and then create a separate Zinio account in order to access the collection.

 Browse related subjects: Actors, Movies, Performing Arts, Recreation